dragosbucur2001/nestjs_training/README.md

 ~/project_name$ nest g service post
 ```

+It is important to run the commands in this order so that the cli tool can add the
+controller and the service automatically to the module.
+The `nest g module post`
+will also import the `PostModule` inside `AppModule`.

 The commands will also create `.spec.ts` files used for testing, we will delete them.

 The file structure should look something like this: